hamza-yusuff/Lisp-ython/readme.md

 I have built this project to essentially learn about interpreters, transpiler and the underlyings of the process involved.
 The reason for having a curiosity in this field comes from my inital struggle with functional progamming paradigm during my first term at University.
 As part of the introductory CS course, I had to learn Racket, and coming from an imperitive programming background, it was bit difficult for me to pick up at first.
 That's when I started digging into transpiling and interpreters.
-Even though, this project is now fairly small, I plan to very soon integrate more functionality into the transpiler , and improve the existing interpretor.
+At this point, this project is fairly small, and I plan to very soon integrate more functionality into the transpiler , and improve the existing interpretor.

-- May 2021 - Currently, I am working on adding 'cond' transpilation into the transpiler![ex1] and the error handling of the interpreter.
+- May 2021 - Currently, I am working on adding 'cond' transpilation into the transpiler, and the error handling of the interpreter.

 ## Usage

 The run.py contains a function called repl(), which upon invoking will initiate an interactive-read-eval-print loop.
 For the transpiler, you have to call the repl_translate() function in translate.py to intitate a similar interactive-read-eval-print loop.

 ### Interpreter